 - Submit via Submittable only.
 We do not accept email submissions.

 - Straight or scholarly nonfiction should have citations.

 - There is a $5.99 fee for each chapbook submitted.
 You may submit as many times as you’d like, but each submission must be made separately with a separate fee.
 The fee helps us with needed administration and book production costs, but it’s not meant to be too inhibitive.
 If you are unable to pay, please email us for an alternative submission method.

-- Each paid submission comes with a digital copy of our latest Little Pigeon chapbook, currently Ox, a collection of experimental micropoems by Ryan Ridge ($7.99 value).
+- Each paid submission comes with a digital copy of our latest Little Pigeon chapbook, currently black has every right to be angry, a collection of poetry about the historical and contemporary experience of being Black in the United States, by Ashley Elizabeth ($7.99 value).